Architecture

 Also among distinguished Magdalene alumni are HRH the Duke of Gloucester (1963), now an Honorary Fellow of Magdalene, Professor Lionel March (1955) former Head of Architecture at UCLA, and Sherban Cantacuzino CBE (1947), architectural historian and conservationist.

 Architectural students need to be able convey their ideas convincingly through drawing, calculations and by oral and written arguments.
 At Magdalene, we seek students who are inquisitive, fully committed to the subject and willing to work hard.
 There is no prescribed route of studies leading to Architecture though students with a background in both the arts and the sciences have done well.
-The three main requirements are an excellent result at A-Level or equivalent, a good portfolio and commitment to the discipline.
+The three main requirements are an excellent result at A-level or equivalent, a good portfolio and commitment to the discipline.

 Portfolio of Design

-To prepare a portfolio, A Level Art can be helpful, although, depending on each individual's background and ability, formal art education may not be necessary.
+To prepare a portfolio, A-level Art can be helpful, although, depending on each individual's background and ability, formal art education may not be necessary.
 The aim of a portfolio is to showcase the candidate's abilities on aspects relevant to Architecture.
 It should demonstrate the candidate's creativity, artistic skills, and ability to explore, interpret and communicate ideas.
 Work should be recent, although a sketchbook kept over a period of time is useful to demonstrate the candidate's thoughts and progress over time.
 The candidate should be prepared to describe and explain the motivation behind each piece of work.
 Photographs may be submitted as part of the portfolio if they represent work other than photography; for example, photographs of large-scale or fragile sculptures or paintings, or scans of graphics work may be submitted instead of the originals.
 Guidance on work suitable for inclusion in the portfolio may be found in the University Department of Architecture Admissions Prospectus (BA Tripos), available on its website or directly from the Department: 01223 33 29 50.

-Typical grades in the IB are 41-42 points overall, with 7,7,6 at Higher Level.
+Minimal offer level grades in the IB are 41-42 points overall, with 7,7,6 at Higher Level.